 After a few weeks, if you’re doing 10 pushups every day, then try to increase to 15 a day, or maybe do 10 pushups twice a day.
 If you’re walking 20 minutes every day, maybe shoot for 25 or even 30.

-If you have “gotten with the program” that I suggest in the Physical Fitness section of this site, then you’ll have a fanbike and some kettlebells, and you’ll be able to really increase your efforts on a productive basis.
-After all, pushups and walking aren’t going to make you look like Arnold. ;o)
+If you have “gotten with the program” that I suggest in the Physical Fitness section of this course, then you’ll have a fanbike and some kettlebells, and you’ll be able to really increase your efforts on a productive basis.

 It has been said that we create our world.
 That sounds crazy, but think about this example.
 Different men and women seeing a Lamborghini Huracan Coupe ($237,000+) may have different perceptions of it.

 One guy may see it as a beautiful object.

 Another could see it as a well-made machine.

 A third person might see it as a way to meet cute women.

 An environmentalist might see it as a polluter.

 A compassionate man might see it as a terrible waste of money that could help the poor.